olegkrivtsov/using-zend-framework-3-book/README.md

 The PNG images referenced in the Markdown files are stored inside the *manuscript/en/images* directory, their corresponding SVG (or GraphML) sources are in *misc*.
 For editing SVGs, you can use the [Inkscape](https://inkscape.org/ru/download/) editor.
 For editing the `.graphml` diagrams, please use [yEd Graph Editor](https://www.yworks.com/products/yed).

-If you are translating - please not there is no need to translate the Acknownledgments.txt file.
+If you are translating - please not there is no need to translate the *manuscript/en/acknownledgments.txt* file.
 This is just because I want to not maintain its multiple copies.

 To generate the book HTML, use the [OpenBook](https://github.com/olegkrivtsov/openbook) tool.
 Before committing your changes please ensure you fixed all (where possible) errors/warnings reported by the tool.